marcog83/RoboJS/README.md

 robojs 2.x.x changes a lot from 1.x.x.
 2.0.0 is built on top of Custom Elements.

 V2 is built on top of Custom Elements, so v1 `Mediators` now are real `Custom Elements`, with their lifecycle and logics.
-RoboJS now focuses on loading JS to register elements when they  appear for the first time in the project.
+RoboJS now focuses on loading JS to register elements when they  appear for the first time in the DOM.

 You set a custom tag in your markup
 ```html